-Three months ago, the founder of a website, who I had recently met, cc’ed me on an e-mail correspondence with his assistant.
+It all started when the founder of a website, who I had just recently met, cc’ed me on an e-mail correspondence with his assistant.
 He was trying to introduce us and in doing so, made the mistake of not deleting their previous conversation thread.
 I scrolled down and noticed that he’d confirmed to her that I was “verrrrrrrry funny.
 Smart, too.”
 This made me feel wonderful.
 But as I kept reading, there it was.

 “She is ugly as fuck tho.
 Truly a man repeller.”

 My initial reaction was to laugh — chiefly because it seemed incredibly unusual if not highly offensive that he would describe a fellow woman to his female assistant as “ugly as fuck.”

 But then I got emotional.
 Ugly as fuck?
 Really?
 And that was the chaser for a descriptive clause that pegged me not just smart but funny, which had to mean looking at my face for the course of our 30 minute conversation was as painful as say, getting a colonoscopy without the preliminary anesthesia.

 A few months prior to this I noticed that the details of my makeup regimen (or lack thereof) had become something of a hot topic on the Man Repeller Instagram feed.
 I chalked up the cause of conversation to either people taking notice of the fact that I don’t wear very much makeup or to my taking notice of their having taken notice.

 The comments sometimes appear as compound questions like, “you could be cute but why don’t you wear makeup?”
 Other times they’re just plain insulting.
 As recently as last week, I’ve been called an ugly whore (not so far off from “as fuck”) which seems really inconsistent with the Man Repeller ethos seeing as we don’t typically sell bodies — we sell ideas.